-- Attendance and timekeeping at placement that is evidenced by the tutor and employer. - Dressed and presented appropriately in accordance with industry requirements. - Engagement with professionals within the work placement evidenced by employer feedback.
+- Good attendance and timekeeping at placement as evidenced by the tutor, employer or trainer. - Appropriate dress and presentation in accordance with industry requirements. - Engagement with professionals within the placement or activity as evidenced by feedback.

-The learner will: Review the progress made in developing employability skills during the course, their placement and how this has influenced their plans for the future.
+The learner will: Review the progress made in developing employability skills during the course, their placement or activity and how this has influenced their plans for the future.

-- Their 'end of course' employability skills including time management and interview skills evidenced through re-assessment via Navigate, attendance for Unit 4 sessions and observed interview. - The impact of their work experience on improving their employability skills. - How their work experience placement has influenced their plans for the future.
+- Their end of course employability skills, time management and distance travelled through reassessment via 'Navigate'. - Their interview skills as demonstrated in an observed interview with an external agency. - The impact of their work experience placement or activity on improving their employability skills. - How their work experience placement or activity has influenced their plans for the future.

-Grading descriptors LO1: Identify current employability skills and plan for an industry relevant work placement.
-Identify current employability skills, their strengths and areas for improvement.
-Identify three employment options that are suitable for the student via Kudos AD and provide evidence to show this.
-Complete preparation for an appropriate work placement including an upto-date basic CV and covering letter/email showing adequate spelling, grammar and punctuation skills.
-Completion of adequate skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
-Pass: Complete an appropriate work placement evidenced by a daily timesheet.
-Complete a daily work placement journal on Navigate using comments from daily timesheet.
-Satisfactory feedback from employer evidenced through Navigate or manual documentation.
-LO3: Review the progress made in developing employability skills during their course and their placement period and how this has influenced their plans for the future evidenced through observed interview.
-Take part in an observed interview showing basic interview skills and preparation.
-Identify their 'end of course' employability skills and identify a range of strengths and areas for development in these areas providing evidence to support this.
+Grading descriptors LO1: Identify current employability skills and plan for an industry-relevant work placement or other structured professional development activity.
+Identify current employability skills, their strengths and areas for • improvement.
+Identify three employment options that are suitable for the student via Kudos or class-based activities and provide evidence to show this.
+Complete preparation for an appropriate work placement or activity including an up-to-date basic CV and covering letter/email showing adequate spelling, grammar and punctuation skills.
+Completion of adequate skills preparation for placement or activity evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
+LO2: Carry out an industry-relevant work placement or other structured professional development activity for the equivalent of one working week.
+Pass: Complete an appropriate activity evidenced by a daily timesheet signed by supervisor or tutor statement.
+Complete a daily work placement or activity journal on Navigate.
+Satisfactory feedback from employer or equivalent (facilitator, mentor, • etc.) evidenced through Navigate or other appropriate documentation.
+LO3: Review the progress made in developing employability skills during their course and their placement/activity period and how this has influenced their plans for the future, evidenced through observed interview.
+Take part in an observed interview showing basic interview skills and • preparation.
+Identify their 'end of course' employability skills and identify a range • of strengths and areas for development in these areas providing evidence to support this.
 Outline basic ways to improve their employability skills.
-Outline how their placement has influenced their plans for the future.
-At least 80% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply.)
+Outline how their placement/activity has influenced their plans for the future.